sharetribe/flex-docs/src/docs/howto-users-and-authentication/enable-open-id-connect-login/index.md

      _Discovery document and JSON Web keys_ for more details.

 <info>
-Auth0 requires this URL with a trailing slash, but Flex Console does not currently allow adding trailing slashes.
-Add the URL without the trailing slash, and reach out to Flex Support so we can manually fix the formatting.
+Auth0 requires identity provider URL with a trailing slash, but Flex Console does not currently allow adding trailing slashes.
+If you are adding an Auth0 integration, add the URL without the trailing slash, and reach out to Flex Support so we can manually fix the formatting.
 </info>

 5. Fill in the Client ID.
 This is the identifier of your Flex